Hydnophora rigida

 Hydnophora rigida, commonly known as horn coral, are found in reefs and are in the genus Hydnophora.
-They were first described by Dana in 1846.
+They were first described by James Dwight Dana in 1846.
 Their color is naturally green and brown, or sometimes cream.
 They can also become fluorescent green and cyano-red emission.

 Distribution and background

-H. rigida was described by Dana in 1846.
+H. rigida was first described by Dana in 1846.
 One of the most common species of Hydnophora is the H. rigida.
 Other common names are horn coral or spine coral.
 They are commonly found in shallow reef environments around Australia and the Philippines, Fiji, Indonesia, Samoa, Solomon Islands, in the Great Barrier Reef, North West Cape and the Coral Sea.
 They can also be found on the east coasts of Africa and around Madagascar.
 H. rigida tends to inhabit lagoons and protected reef slopes.

 Description

 H. rigida has thin branches that are cream or green without the encrusting bases.
 The horn coral also has a green fluorescence or a cyano red emission.
 They can be seen at depths from 1–30 m (3–100 ft).
 The colonies are bushy with small conical mounts called monticules that are unique because they form where the corallite walls of the adjacent polyp fuse together.
 The polyps that surround the base of monticules can seem brown and may contrast slightly.
 They also have tentacles that can come out at night.